playframework/playframework/documentation/manual/releases/release29/Highlights29.md

 This section highlights the new features of Play 2.9.
 If you want to learn about the changes you need to make when you migrate to Play 2.9, check out the [[Play 2.9 Migration Guide|Migration29]].

-> This page also applies to [Play 3.0](https://www.playframework.com/documentation/latest/Highlights30), which contains the same new features and bug fixes like the simultaneously released Play 2.9.
+> This page also applies to [[Play 3.0|Highlights30]], which contains the same new features and bug fixes like the simultaneously released Play 2.9.
 The only difference is that Play 2.9 is built on Akka and Akka HTTP, whereas Play 3.0 is built on Pekko and Pekko HTTP.
-If you want to continue migrating to Play 3.0 with Pekko after migrating to Play 2.9, refer to the  [Play 3.0 Migration Guide](https://www.playframework.com/documentation/latest/Migration30).
+If you want to continue migrating to Play 3.0 with Pekko after migrating to Play 2.9, refer to the [[Play 3.0 Migration Guide|Migration30]].

 ## Scala 3 support